albar965/littlenavmap-manual/src/en/WEATHER.rst

 :ref:`aircraft-performance-buttons`.

-See :ref:`high-alt-wind` for an explanation of the wind symbols and :ref:`weather` for more configuration options.
+See :ref:`high-alt-wind` for an explanation of the wind symbols and options page :ref:`options-weather` for more configuration options.

 Select wind data source for display with :ref:`wind-source`.